OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose-windows.md

 SQL_SERVER_ACCEPT_EULA=N
 ```

-In this case we are specifying the `sa` password that is used when starting the sql container and is used for db connectivity from the Octopus Server.
+In this case, we are specifying the `sa` password that is used when starting the sql container and is used for db connectivity from the Octopus Server.
 We have also provided the Octopus admin credentials and set a host port mapping to port `81` so that we can access the server externally.

-Start up both containers by running:
+Start both containers by running:

 ```
 docker-compose --project-name Octopus up -d
 ```

-Once both containers are healthy you can browse directly to `http://localhost:5441` from your host machine.
+When both containers are healthy, you can browse directly to `http://localhost:5441` from your host machine.

-Upgrades with a Docker Compose project are similar to the steps with [upgrading a single Octopus Server container](octopus-server-container-windows.md).
-You will still need to get the master key from the original Octopus Server container used when initially setting up the database.
-When you have the master key, a simple change to the `.env` file to include the master key and update the Octopus version is all that is required.
+Upgrades with a Docker Compose project are similar to the steps to [upgrade a single Octopus Server container](octopus-server-container-windows.md).
+You will still need to get the master key from the original Octopus Server container you used when initially setting up the database.
+When you have the master key, a simple change to the `.env` file to include the master key and update the Octopus version is all that is required:

 ```
 SA_PASSWORD=N0tS3cr3t!